C-R-C-9999/node-js-getting-started/README.md

 https://dev.to/danielmabadeje/how-to-create-tables-on-heroku-postgresql-1n42

 ## Time Spent
-I've spent about three and a half hours on this lab.
+I've spent about four hours on this lab.

 # Lab 11 : Getting Started with the Server Side using Heroku and Node.js